Inguro-OU/war-of-memes/README.md

 # 1. What is it?

 **TL;DR**: A cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.

 In other words, this **communication method** makes its users **truly worthy** of the **belief** that they will treat other people and any ideas equitably and without prejudice.
 Here is a more detailed explanation of key concepts:

 - **Trust** is the **belief** that someone or something is **worthy** of trust.
-- **Trustworthiness** is **actually being worthy** of that belief.
+- **Trustworthiness** is **being worthy** of that belief.
-- There are four **Types of Trustworthiness**:
+- There are four t**ypes of Trustworthiness**:
 1. **Competence-Based Trustworthiness** – Between people and based on proven skills and expertise in a specific field.
 2. **Affective Trustworthiness** – Between people and based on sympathy and similarity.
 3. **Cognitive Trustworthiness** – Between people and based on equitable treatment of people and their ideas, without prejudice.
-4. **Institutional Trustworthiness** – With an institution and based on the institution's size, reputation, and brand.
+4. **Institutional Trustworthiness** – is based on the institution's size, reputation, and brand.

-# 2. Why it matters?
+# 2. How does it help you?

-**TL;DR**: With this method you can **predictably increase the chance** of experiencing **trustworthy communication & behaviors** and **decrease the chance** of experiencing **untrustworthy communication & behaviors**.
+**TL;DR**: This method helps you reliably increase the likelihood of experiencing **trustworthy** rather than **untrustworthy** communication.

-So, what are these simple but powerful habits for trustworthy communication and behaviors?

-**Three Habits for Trustworthy Communication**:
+### **Trustworthy Communication**

-Imagine a particular college friend, partner, family member, or stranger.
-Do you **agree** or do you **disagree** with the following seven statements?
+Imagine the person described below being a particular college, friend, family member, or stranger.
+Do you **agree** or **disagree** with the following seven statements?

-👉1. **Active Listening:** Your college, friend, family member, or stranger is:
+👉1. **Listen Actively**

+- A person is **more** worthy of your trust if they make a real effort to understand your perspective as you have it and ensure you feel understood.
+- A person is **less** worthy of your trust if they disregard your perspective, make no effort to understand it, or fail to make you feel understood.

+👉 2**.
+Speak Honesty**

-- **More worthy** of your trust when they give you the feeling that they understand your perspective.
+- A person is more worthy of your trust if they tell you the truth despite the high cost.
-- **Less worthy** of your trust when they don’t answer, break communication, and intentionally ignore your perspective
+- A person is less worthy of your trust if they intentionally lie to you when it serves their interests.

-👉2. **Critical Thinking:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when they admit the possibility of being wrong, recognize their mistakes, and change their opinion when presented with objectively better evidence.
-- **Less worthy** of your trust when they refuse to admit the possibility of being wrong, deny or ignore her mistakes, and cling to her opinions even when faced with objectively better evidence.

-👉3. **Improvisation & Exploration:** Your college, friend, family member, or stranger is:
+👉3. **Think Critically**

+- A person is **more** worthy of your trust if they actively seek the strongest possible evidence that could prove their beliefs false, adjust their confidence in what they believe to be true based on that evidence, and admit their mistakes when the evidence requires it.
+- A person is **less** worthy of your trust if they avoid seeking the strongest possible evidence that could prove their beliefs false, refuse to adjust their confidence in what they believe to be true based on that evidence or deny their mistakes when the evidence requires it.

+👉4. **Explore creatively**

-- **More worthy** of your trust when they help you explore and expand your ideas, uncover new possibilities, and refine them together.
+- A person is **more** worthy of your trust if they help you explore your ideas beyond familiar possibilities.
-- **Less worthy** of your trust when they dismiss your ideas, sticking rigidly to those already familiar to them, avoiding creative risks, and limiting exploration.
+- A person is **less** worthy of your trust if they dismiss your ideas, limit discussion to what they already know and accept.

-**Four Habits for Trustworthy Behavior**:

-👉4. **Promise-keeping** Your college, friend, family member, or stranger is:
+### **Trustworthy Behaviors**

+👉 5**.
+Promise-Keeping**

-- **More worthy** of your trust when they keep her promises despite her high cost.
+- A person is more worthy of your trust if they keep their promises despite the high cost.
-- **Less worthy** of your trust when they make promises she intends to break.
+- A person is less worthy of your trust if they make promises they intend to break.

-👉5. **Honesty:** Your college, friend, family member, or stranger is:

-- **More worthy** of your trust when they tell you the truth despite her high cost.
-- **Less worthy** of your trust when they intentionally lie to you when it serves their interests.

-👉6. **Long-term thinking:** Your college, friend, family member, or stranger is:
+👉 **6.
+Long-Term Thinking**

-- **More worthy** of your trust when they look decades ahead and consider the long-term effects of their actions
+- A person is more worthy of your trust if they look decades ahead and consider the long-term consequences of their actions.
-- **Less worthy** of your trust when they don’t look ahead and ignore the long-term effects of her actions.
+- A person is less worthy of your trust if they fail to look ahead and ignore the long-term consequences of their actions.

-👉7. **Moral development:** Your college, friend, family member, or stranger is:
+👉 **7.
+Moral Development**

-- **More worthy** of your trust when they empower others to be more trustworthy.
+- A person is more worthy of your trust if they empower others to be more trustworthy.
-- **Less worthy** of your trust when they ignore when people behave in an untrustworthy way.
+- A person is less worthy of your trust if they tolerate untrustworthy behavior in others.

-# 3. How does it help you?
+# 3. What are your benefits?

 Consider the consequences of **untrustworthy communication and behaviors**: